clairey-zx81/json-model/TUTO.md

 - Java VM code:

-  Assuming that the required classes are available in your `CLASSPATH`:
+  Assuming that the required classes are available in your `CLASSPATH`, which is the case with the Docker image:

   ```sh
   jmc -o Person.java Person-2